-While the following Total Spore Count analysis in section 7 is in addition to the preceding basic survey, we always recommend this analysis as a guide to your exposure of mould
+While the following Total Spore Count analysis in section 7 is in addition to the preceding basic survey, we always recommend this analysis as a guide to your exposure to mould.

-7. Total Spore Counts
+7. Total Spore Counts Risk Assessment

 - 7.1.
 This survey has been developed from our experience of building-related illness and the confirmation of risks identified in the basic study 1 - 7.2.
 In this sampling protocol, we collect airborne spores in purpose-made, sealed cassettes for laboratory analysis by qualified mycologists.
 The results are compared to other areas and outside (ambient) air as a control.
-This type of sampling identifies mould genus but not species.
+This type of sampling identifies the mould genus but not the species.
 However, the levels are an indicator of risk areas.